jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

 2     |  one  | 5e-9   | <1e-3 | <1e-3      | 40     |  yes       | SF2/ST4
 3     |  one  | 5e-9   | >1e-3 | >1e-3      | 323 + 5 (chromosome X)  |  no  | ST5

+* association of (LD-pruned) previously reported signals for any of three criteria:
+ 1. the previously reported sentinel was associated (P < 10−5) with any lung function trait in UK Biobank; 2  a proxy for the previously reported sentinel with r2 > 0.5 was associated (P < 10−5) with any lung function trait in UK Biobank;
+ 3. a proxy for the previously reported sentinel with r2 > 0.1 was associated with any lung function trait meeting tier 1 or tier 2 criteria (SF3).

 * Pathway analysis.
 ConsensusPathDB.
 * Functional enrichment analysis.
   * LD-score regression